-We perform detailed link-level simulation of a 20,000-node INET topology.
+Experimental Setup We perform detailed link-level simulation of a 20, 000-node INET topology.
 Of these, 1000 nodes are chosen as the end nodes participating in an overlay network.
-Events are generated by publishers assumed to be randomly scattered throughout the network.
+Events are generated by publishers randomly scattered throughout the network.